Have you ever gone out to buy a lighter, only to be stumped when you realize you didn’t bring your ID? It happens to the best of us.

 You can buy lighters at regular corner stores, convenience stores, grocery stores, or gas stations.
 Those stores should be able to handle all of your typically household lighter needs.

-However, if you are looking for a more specialized type of lighter, you should visit a specialty store.
+However, if you are looking for a more specialized type of lighter, you should visit a specialty store or buy a Zippo lighter online.
 For a high-quality smoking lighter, visit a tobacco accessory shop.
 For a great campfire lighter, visit a camping supply store.

 If you are searching for a butane torch, you may have limited options.
 Some chain stores, like pharmacies, choose not to carry butane torches because they are riskier to use than other types of lighters.